HADPRO protects your kitchen hardware investment and keeps you NFPA 96 compliant.

 - Peace of Mind:

 Our technicians are trained to International Kitchen Exhaust Cleaning Association (IKECA) standards to ensure they are the best in the business.
-Additionally, HADPRO maintains $2 million in general liability insurance to protect our customers from loss.
+Additionally, HADPRO maintains general liability insurance levels higher than industry standards to protect our customers from loss.

 We provide before & after photo documentation of each service within 24 hours.
 Fire marshals, property owners, insurance providers, and other stakeholders love being able to review the bare steel condition of our customers’ exhaust systems at a glance.